Florian-Konrad/uja_faultzones/README.md

     cd ~/uja_faultzones
     git checkout master
     ```
-* Insert Reduced Basis Models into ~/uja_faultzones/fzpicalc/
+* Download and insert Reduced Basis Models into ~/uja_faultzones/fzpicalc/

-    The folder containing the reduced basis models has currently to be obtained by contacting the author and inserting it manually (due to 1.2GB file size).
-Just open an issue with a request, a temporary download link will be provided.
+    The folder containing the reduced basis models can be obtained here: https://mediatum.ub.tum.de/1579932

     The final folder path should then be ~/uja_faultzones/fzpicalc/RB_Modelz_v4